andoabza/simple_shell/README.md

-this is new beegning of simple shell project done by Adane Moges and Andamlak
+this is new beegning of simple shell project done by Andamlak Abza